Valuable to people with diabetes who want a baby

 A woman with type 1 diabetes or type 2 diabetes can have a healthy pregnancy because of advances in diabetes research and knowledge gained.

 Still, high blood glucose can be harmful to both for mother and her unborn baby.
 Even before becoming pregnant, you should maintain it close to the normal range.
 Keeping blood-glucose as required before and during pregnancy, helps protect both mother and baby.

 Insulin needs may change when pregnant; the doctor may advise you to take more insulin and check blood-glucose more often.
 If you take diabetes pills, you will take insulin instead.

 Women with diabetic pregnancy should need to have some extra.

 - effort and commitment

 - care on blood-sugar control

 - knowledge on all areas of diabetes management

 - Plan financial needs to meet laboratory tests and hospitalization if necessary.

-- Work with your health care team to get your blood-glucose as close to the normal range as possible even prior to pregnancy.
+- Work with your health care team to get your blood glucose as close to the normal range as possible even before pregnancy.